ASP vs DSP: which one do I choose for my IoT application?

 It’s also easy to design filters with linear phase and at very low sampling frequencies – two things that are tricky with analog.

-Sound great, but what’s the bad news?
+Sounds great, but what’s the bad news?

 The effect of aliasing and if designing in fixed point, finite word length issues must be taken into account, including the limitation of the ADC and DAC.
 As there is clock source, digital designs will produce more EMI than analog filters.
+This is potentially the biggest disadvantage of all digital designs if not addressed correctly, and where analog can shine.
+For example, ADCs will produce more noise at higher sampling rates, which will affect the ADC’s ENOB (effective number of bits) figure.
+Care should be taken to ensure that as much digital noise is minimised as possible.

 When designing modern IoT sensor measurement applications, digital filters offer a greater degree of design flexibility and high repeatability of characteristics over their analog counterparts.